 - At-Large Director

-Terms of Office: The RRCA Bylaws provide for splitting the officers and directors into two groups: Group I (President, Vice President, Treasurer, Eastern Regional Director, and Central Regional Director) took office in May 2016.
-Group II (Southern Regional Director, Western Regional Director and 2 At-Large Directors) took office in April 2017.
-Therefore, Group I is up for election at this time and will serve from May 1, 2018 through March 30, 2020.
+Terms of Office: The RRCA Bylaws provide for splitting the officers and directors into two groups: Group I (President, Treasurer, Eastern Regional Director, Central Regional Director, and At-Large Directors) took office in May 2018.
+Group II (Southern Regional Director, Western Regional Director and 2 At-Large Directors) took office in March 2019.
+Therefore, Group I is up for election at this time and will serve from April 1, 2020 through March 31, 2022.

 Nominating Procedure: Details about Officer and Director nominations are covered in the RRCA Bylaws posted online.
-Candidates are encouraged to nominate themselves by completing the online form.
-A third party may nominate a candidate so long as an email indicating willingness to serve is sent by the candidate to the Nominating Committee Chair Mark Grandonico.
-The deadline for nominations is January 22, 2018.
+Candidates are encouraged to nominate themselves by completing the online form and including recommendations or references for the nominating committee to contact.
+The deadline for nominations is January 6, 2020.

 Eligibility Requirements: To be eligible for nomination as an Officer or Director of the RRCA, a nominee must have been a member of the RRCA for at least six months immediately preceding nomination.
 A prospective nominee shall: (1) support the mission, vision, and values of the RRCA**; (2) demonstrate a commitment to running through prior service to the sport or demonstrated expertise in one or more areas of need; (3) be able to focus in a team environment on high level governance and oversight; (4) be able to participate in discussions with respect and tolerance for differing opinions and ideas; (5) be willing to share power and delegate tasks; and (6) understand the role and responsibilities of RRCA Board Members***.
 Additionally, Regional Directors must reside in the region for which they are running.